hackerb9/vt340test/docs/standards/README.md

 sequences may reduce their capability to interchange data subsequently._
 </blockquote>

-Which is not to say that DEC was doing something wrong or acting contrary to the standards bodies.
-They certainly worked with ECMA and ISO and it was their Multilingual Character Set which later became standardized as Latin-1.
+Which is not to say that DEC was nefarious or acting contrary to the standards bodies.
+They certainly worked with ECMA/ISO and it was their Multilingual Character Set which later became standardized as Latin-1.

 #### Could DEC have used standard character sets?